 - Merit Scholarships

 There are two kinds of CCAD institutional scholarships: academic and merit.
 They do not have to be repaid and are based on academic qualifications such as grades and test scores; on your major; and on the talent exhibited in your creative portfolio.

 They are open to students who have been admitted to CCAD’s BFA or MFA programs and will be attending CCAD for the first time.
 This includes transfer, international, and nontraditional students.

 How to Apply

-All students who are admitted to CCAD are automatically considered for CCAD Institutional Scholarships.
+All students who are admitted to CCAD and have submitted a complete application are considered for CCAD Institutional Scholarships.
 You do not have to apply separately.

 - To apply to CCAD's BFA (undergraduate) program, please go to the How to Apply page to begin your online application.

 - If you are a college graduate and would like to apply to CCAD’s MFA (graduate) program, please go to the MFA Application Requirements page.